 C.R.
-Snyder introduced the concept of Hope theory in the mid-1990s.
-Hope, he proposed, is the product of strong agency and the ability to develop and follow pathways to achieve goals.
-Agency is looking at what you believe about being capable of creating a goal.
+Snyder introduced the concept of Hope Theory in the mid-1990s.
+18 Hope, he proposed, is the product of strong agency and the ability to develop and follow pathways to achieve goals.
+Agency is looking at what you believe about your capabilities surrounding goal creation.
 Based on your past, do you think you can accomplish what you are going to accomplish?
-Or based on what you think you can learn, do you think you can accomplish what you want to accomplish?
-Pathways are the steps, the links between actions and results.
+Or, based on what you think you can learn, do you think you can accomplish what you want to accomplish?
+Pathways are the steps/links between actions and results.
 They're the strategies you design to execute a plan toward achieving a goal.
-Practical research using Hope theory in athletes, academics, and other fields has demonstrated that hope is measurable, and-even more importantly-you can actively grow it to increase your capabilities of achieving goals.
+Practical research using Hope Theory in athletes, academics, and other fields has demonstrated that hope is measurable, and-even more importantly-you can actively grow it to increase your capabilities surrounding goal achievement.

-In Emotional Intelligence (2005), Daniel Goleman outlines five important skills for managing one's own emotions and establishing healthy, strong relationships.
-Such emotional skills balance the rational stream of thought and can be better indicators of success than tests designed to measure logic or knowledge acquisition.
+In Emotional Intelligence, Daniel Goleman outlines five important skills for managing one's own emotions and establishing healthy, strong relationships.19 Such emotional skills balance the rational stream of thought and can be better indicators of success than tests designed to measure logic or knowledge acquisition.
 Goleman's work underlines the importance of the inner work of self-understanding, as well as developing stamina and skill to be more empathetic.